deficient/deficient/README.md

 ### Description

-vim-notes widget for awesome WM.
+A lightweight notes widget for awesome WM.

+The widget consists of an icon that shows a menu allowing to open any file in a specified directory.

 ### Usage